 Contract laboratories (Pace), providing analytical services to the WAPB water quality monitoring programs, demonstrate proficiency through past performance and response to RFP 21-66919 (IDEM 2021).
 In addition, all contract laboratories must have a QA plan which includes acceptance criteria for consumables and supplies.
 The IDEM PI reviews invoices submitted from the contract laboratories for reasonableness, including monitoring for unwarranted or excessive usage of consumable supplies.

 B.9.
 Nondirect Measurements

-Pool historical IDEM fish tissue data collected in the target basins with 2022 data for FCA determinations.
+Pool historical IDEM fish tissue data collected in the target basins with 2023-2027 data for FCG determinations.
 Keep the data in the WAPB AIMS II electronic database.
-The QAPP will not use any other existing data.